BeatrizVenceslau/BeatrizVenceslau/README.md

 # Hi!
-I'm Beatriz Venceslau :blush:
+I'm Beatriz Venceslau

-## I'm a Computer Engineering Student
+## I'm an RPA Developer
-- :computer: I'm taking my Master's degree at [Instituto Superio Tecnico](https://tecnico.ulisboa.pt/en/)
+- 💼: I work at CTT - Correios de Portugal
-- :books: Currently in my **2nd Year**
+- :computer: I have a Master's degree in Computer Science and Engineering at [Instituto Superio Tecnico](https://tecnico.ulisboa.pt/en/)

 #### Contact me at [LinkedIn](https://www.linkedin.com/in/beatriz-venceslau-engineering/)